kungming2/AssistantBOT/FAQ.md

 #### Why can't statistics gathering be turned off?

 Gathering statistics helps moderators understand the activity and health of their community.
-All of the data for statistics (with the exception of traffic) is publicly obtainable, and it is our firm belief that all moderators can benefit from being able to view the statistics that Artemis provides.
+All of the data for statistics (with the exception of traffic) is publicly obtainable, and it is my firm belief that all moderators can benefit from being able to view the statistics that Artemis provides.

 #### Who made Artemis?

-I'm u/kungming2, and I also wrote and maintain Wenyuan and Ziwen (u/translator-BOT) and u/LEGO_IDEAS_BOT, among others.
+I'm u/kungming2, and I also wrote and maintain [Wenyuan and Ziwen](https://www.reddit.com/r/translatorbot/) (u/translator-BOT) and u/LEGO_IDEAS_BOT, among others.

 #### Why is this bot called Artemis?